 My favorite experience to give to others (or to get for myself) is a trip to the theater.
 Going to the theater promotes compassion, empathy, an understanding of others.
 The social act of watching a show teaches children etiquette and other social skills.
 But the biggest benefit of watching theater is that it transports you into another world.
 You don't need to opt for expensive Broadway tickets.
 Investigate the theater options in your area and buy tickets–or better yet, season tickets–to a show!

 Plan to spend a day giving back to others.
 As a family, sign up to volunteer with a local organization.
 Some ideas include participating in a charitable walk, visiting a senior home or pediatric ward, joining in an environmental clean-up day, serving meals, or organizing a food drive.
+Make it a year-long gift by scheduling one family volunteer day a month.

 At Home Family Gift Ideas

 Decide as a family where you would like to make a financial donation to help others.
 You can choose one charitable organization or donate a smaller amount to separate organizations, one for each family member.
-Local charities are excellent places to start, because they tend to earmark a larger percentage of your donation to their mission, and not to overhead and administrative costs.
+Local charities are excellent places to start, because they tend to earmark a larger percentage of your donation to their mission, rather than to overhead and administrative costs.
 Charity Navigator is a great place to start looking for a quality organization.

 SUBSCRIPTION SNACK BOX